parkernilson/ende-translation-project/README.md

 In production, the application will be served behind an NGINX reverse proxy.

+## Note about including pretrained model
+The translation server service will look for the pretrained model in `~/ml_models` for the pretrained model.
+This means that if you run `docker-compose up` as `root` it will look in `/home` and if you run it as a non-root user, it will look in `/home/${USER}`.

 ## Hosting
 As of 11/19/2020, this project is hosted on a digital ocean Docker droplet.